qutip/qutip/doc/guide/guide-dynamics.rst

 In QuTiP, Monto-Carlo evolution is implemented with the :func:`qutip.mcsolve` function.
-It takes nearly the same arguments as the :func:`qutip.odesolve` function for master-equation evolution, expect for one additional parameter ``ntraj`` (fourth parameter), which define the number of stochastic trajectories that should be averaged.
+It takes nearly the same arguments as the :func:`qutip.mesolve` function for master-equation evolution, expect for one additional parameter ``ntraj`` (fourth parameter), which define the number of stochastic trajectories that should be averaged.
 This number should usually be in the range 100 - 500 to